Diagnosing Human-object Interaction Detectors: Diagnosis Results

 \subsection{Setup}

-In our analysis, we choose six popular HOI detection models, three two-stage and three one-stage, covering a wide range of design choices (\eg, backbone, object/pair detector, and action classifier).
-We use the code and model weights provided by the authors\footnote{Since the model ov V-COCO is not available for QAHOI~\cite{chen2021qahoi}, we only report its diagnosis results on HICO-DET.}.
+In our analysis, we diagnose eight popular HOI detection models, include four two-stage and four one-stage, covering a wide range of design choices (\eg, backbone, object/pair detector, and interaction classifier).
+We use the code and model weights provided by the authors\footnote{Since the model weights on V-COCO are not available for QAHOI~\cite{chen2021qahoi}, we only report its diagnosis results on HICO-DET.}.
 A summary of these models can be found in Table~\ref{tab:model-arc}.
-QPIC~\cite{tamura2021qpic}, HOITR~\cite{zou2021end}, and QAHOI~\cite{chen2021qahoi} share similar model designs based on the DETR object detection model, we only investigate QAHOI here because it reports the highest $mAP$.
+QPIC~\cite{tamura2021qpic}, HOITR~\cite{zou2021end}, and QAHOI~\cite{chen2021qahoi} share similar model designs based on the DETR object detection model~\cite{carion2020end}.
+We therefore only investigate QAHOI here because it reports higher $mAP$.
 We provide detailed introductions of these methods in the appendix.